facjure/replify/README.md

 ### Emacs/Cider

 Cider has an outstanding [issue](https://github.com/clojure-emacs/cider/issues/939) and hangs intermittently.
-Here is how it works roughly:
+Here is how it works:

-After `cider-jack-in`, run `(build)` and `(start-repl)`.
+After `cider-jack-in`, run `(build)` and `(start-repl)` or `(start-brepl)`.

 You should see:

 	Starting Node REPL ...
-	To quit, type: :cljs/quit
+OR Started browser Repl (in the browser console) To quit, type: :cljs/quit

-Open any cljs source and evaluate `C-c C-k`; You should see this in the repl:
+Open any cljs source in your project and evaluate: `C-c C-k`.
+You should see this in the repl:

 	ClojureScript:cljs.user>

-You can now evaluate Cljs code without a Browser.

-For a browser repl follow the same steps but run `(start-brepl)`

 ### Lighttable